CBS-SI/DST/DST Database Documentation/README.md

 ### ANDFA / DB: [`idas`]

-Share of Skilled Workers
+Percentage of Skilled Workers in the Workplace.

-Represents the proportion of skilled workers in the workplace's workforce.
+Represents the proportion of "Basic" workers (`PTILL` = 35).The "basic" comes from `SOCIO` - used to be "skilled".

 https://www.dst.dk/da/TilSalg/Forskningsservice/Dokumentation/hoejkvalitetsvariable/ida-arbejdssteder/andfa

 ### ANDHF / DB: [`idas`]

-Share of Workers with Higher Education
+Percentage of Workers at the Highest level in the Workplace.

-Represents the proportion of employees with higher education qualifications.
+Represents the proportion of "top executives and employees at the highest level (PSTILL=31-33).

 https://www.dst.dk/da/TilSalg/Forskningsservice/Dokumentation/hoejkvalitetsvariable/ida-arbejdssteder/andhf

 ### ANDIF / DB: [`idas`]

-Share of Workers with Intermediate Education
+Percentage of Non-Skilled Workers in the Workplace.

-Represents the proportion of employees with intermediate level education. https://www.dst.dk/da/TilSalg/Forskningsservice/Dokumentation/hoejkvalitetsvariable/ida-arbejdssteder/andif
+Represents the proportion of "Other employee" workers (`PTILL` = 36).The "Other employee" comes from `SOCIO` - used to be "non-skilled worker".

+https://www.dst.dk/da/TilSalg/Forskningsservice/Dokumentation/hoejkvalitetsvariable/ida-arbejdssteder/andif

 ### ANDELDF / DB: [`idas`]